avcoder/unit05-lesson04/slides.md

    - Cyclic or Acyclic
    - Weighted or Unweighted
    - More general than trees (no root required, can have cycles).
+   - Q: Imagine how you might code this?

 <img src="/assets/graph.webp" width="700">